jakubtomsu/ispc-3d-renderer/README.md

 <img src="screenshots/bunny_teapot_w.png" width=45%>
 </p>

+## How to Build
+- Download and install the [ISPC Compiler](https://github.com/ispc/ispc)
+- In x64 VS Developer Console, run `python build.py`
+- The resulting executable is `main.exe`

 ## TODO
 Note: I consider this project more-or-less finished.
 I don't think I'll actually do things from this list, but who knows.
 I will happily merge any pull requests though.
 - Proper triangle clipping